Nurse Types / Med-Surg Nurse

 To maintain competitive advantage as well as meet the IOM mandate, most RNs choose to pursue a BSN program to begin their professional practice.
 BSN programs usually take four years to complete.
 These programs are offered at brick-and-mortar campuses and online.
 Much like an ADN program, they are a combination of classroom work, lecture, labor work, clinical experiences, and practicums.

 This is not required for professional med-surg nursing practice.
 However, many nurses choose to complete their MSN, as this will allow for more professional promotion opportunities.
 An MSN also opens the door for teaching opportunities, higher pay, and greater responsibilities.
 Occasionally, some employers will reimburse or offer educational assistance for these academic pursuits.

 There are also “bridge” programs, which take anywhere from 12-24 months, that allow a student to move from an ADN to a BSN or a BSN to an MSN.
+There is also the RN to BSN programs that allows students work as they pursue their degree.
 As mentioned above, most ADN professionals will need to pursue higher education, often through one of these programs.